 After I cut out the cardboard circle, I poked a hole in each side.
 We needed the holes to tie our beads to the drum.
 Meanwhile, Miss Preschool colored our beads with the gold pen.

 Once our decorating was done, we glued a red circle to each side of the cardboard.
 Then we took the string and tied it through the two holes in the side.
 (Note: We found using a needle made this step much easier.)
 We then tied a bead to each string.
-You want the strings to be short enough that the beads will hit your large circle.
+The strings need to be short enough that the beads will hit your large circle.

 To finish off our drum, we glued a large craft stick to the back of our drum.
 We happened to have a red craft stick, but any color will do.
 I also added a dot of glue to each knot.
 Without the glue, we had problems with our knots coming untied while we played with the drum.
 Once we added the glue, our knots have stayed strong.